Simas2006/MediaPlayer/README.md

 Windows & Linux: Run `electron .` in the main directory to run the app (assuming Electron is installed globally), or open the packaged app (if provided).

-Mac: Use the provided packaged app.
+Mac: Run the included `copy_files.sh` file to copy your media to the app, and run the provided packaged app.

 ### Music Bar
 The Music Bar (black bar at the top) controls the currently playing music.